StonlyHQ/StonlySdk/README.md

 ### Initialization

 Before first use of the framework it needs to be initialized.
 Usually there are two strategies.
-One is to initialize framework as soon as possible (potentially long before first use) in AppDelegate so that when the time come the framework will be ready.
-The second approach is to initialize it before its first actual use.
+One is to initialize framework as soon as possible (potentially long before first use) in AppDelegate so that when the time comes the framework will be ready.
+The second approach is to initialize it just before it's first actual use.
 Best approach will depend on the nature of the app and expected user behaviors.

 ```
 Stonly.shared.initialize(widgetId: String, completion: ((Stonly.State) -> Void)?)